 - Select Delete Backup.

 You can also delete backups using Finder.
 It’s just as easy:

 - Connect your backup drive and wait for it to appear under Devices in the left-hand panel.

 - Navigate to Backups.backupdb on the backup drive.

 - Within Backups.backupdb, find the subfolder with your Mac’s name.

 - You see a long list of subfolders organized by date.

 - Delete the folder associated with the Time Machine backup you want to remove.

-Remember, you don’t have to use Time Machine to manage your backups.
+Want more space for your Time Machine backups or other data?
+Try these tricks to free up space on your Mac.
+And remember, you don’t have to use Time Machine to manage your backups.
 We’ve covered some of the best third-party backup tools for Mac elsewhere on the site.